Want to create a super cool room for your kid?

 No, I didn’t go all Houdini on you.

 Our oldest boy was a HUGE Star Wars fan.
-Not only is Rowdy a HUGE fan, but he is also HUGE!
+Not only is he a HUGE fan, but he is also HUGE!
 Not even on the height charts, people!
 My then 9 year old was too big for his twin bed, so we upsized his bed to a queen.
+That means a new design idea.
+Here’s how we created a Star Wars Room Hovercraft Bed.

 We stared with the base.
 I think my husband modified the board height here, but followed the instructions to assemble.
 We painted the wood before we assembled it with a can of oops paint from Lowe’s.
 The color was Fly by Night.
 It’s a dark, rich navy.